The Ransomware Phishing Expedition

-Whoever the sender is has included an attachment you are supposed to open, or a link you are supposed to click on.
-The sender may have even provided a compelling case for following through so it shouldn’t be a problem, right?
+The emails in question include attachments you’re supposed to open or links you’re supposed to click on.
+The senders may have even provided a compelling case for following through so it shouldn’t be a problem, right?
 Maybe not.
 But then again, you might be the victim of a phishing scam and opening the door to a ransomware attack.

 Phishing works because it employs social engineering, the psychological manipulation of people to get them to perform certain actions — like opening an email.
 It doesn’t take much.
 People are curious by nature, which is why so many employees click on phishing emails even when they look suspicious.

 In some cases, the emails get opened because employees are in a hurry and don’t take the time to “assess” the potential legitimacy of an email.
-Other times, the email subject line might instill fear, confusion or intrigue in recipient.
+Other times, the email subject line might instill fear, confusion, or intrigue the recipient.
 Consider how a Microsoft Word user might respond upon receipt of an email whose subject line reads: Your Microsoft Word subscription has expired.

 Education as a Security Tactic

 So, who can you trust?
 Is every email suspect?
 Is it possible to keep ransomware from sneaking into a system?

 There’s no single solution to warding off ransomware, but there are tactics that can help make ransomware attacks less probable.
 One of the most important is educating your employees on how to detect emails that may contain ransomware.
 Employees are often the targets of ransomware attacks so make them your first line of defense.

 - Never open emails from people they don’t know or who they typically don’t receive emails from — even if it’s someone in their own company.
 If in doubt, employees should call the "sender" to confirm its legitimacy.
 The same applies if the email contains an unusual request or just appears strange.